bonitasoft/bonita-doc/md/BonitaBPM_platform_setup.md

 :::

 ::: info
 You do not need to configure Tomcat / WildFly files directly anymore.
-This tool does it for you.
+The command `setup configure` does it for you.
-If you decide to do it anyway, the tool will overwrite your custom values (after storing a restore backup in `tomcat-backups` or `wildfly-backups`).
+If you decide to do it anyway, the tool will overwrite your custom values (after storing a restore backup into folder `tomcat-backups` or `wildfly-backups`).
 If you need to finely tune the configuration, modify the following template files, as they serve as a basis for configuration:

 For Tomcat: